cadets1/SCHC-411-Final-Project/README.md

-Proving some basic basic properties of groups, group homomorphisms, and group isomorphisms in Lean.
+Proving some basic properties of groups, group homomorphisms, and group isomorphisms in Lean.